adityagupta84/Web-Design-Demo-Website/README.md

 About Page (about.html): Provides detailed information about the company and its mission, accompanied by a sidebar describing what the company does.

 Services Page (services.html): Lists the services offered, with a form to request a quote for any of the services.

-## 🎨 Features
-Responsive Layout: The website adapts to various screen sizes, ensuring a great user experience on all devices.

-Semantic HTML: Utilizes semantic elements like <header>, <nav>, <section>, <footer>, and more for better readability and SEO

-Subscription Form: A simple newsletter subscription form where visitors can input their email addresses.

-Contact Form: Allows users to request a quote for services.

 ## 🛠️ Getting Started
 Prerequisites